What is Tunnel View?

 Since then, the Wawona Tunnel has served tens of millions of park visitors, providing a breathtaking introduction to the iconic granite walls that surround Yosemite Valley.
 The Tunnel View overlook was renovated—the first changes to this area since constructed in 1933—and re-dedicated in an Oct.
 24, 2008, ceremony.

 Improvements from the 2008 renovatation include an expanded handicap accessible viewing area, improved traffic flow, educational exhibits, and historic rockwork.
-This $3 million project was funded by The Yosemite Fund and the National Park Service as part of the President’s Centennial Initiative.
+This $3 million project was funded by The Yosemite Fund (now known as the Yosemite Conservancy) and the National Park Service as part of the President’s Centennial Initiative.
 Very little physical change occurred to Tunnel View’s physical features (including rockwork, circulation patterns, and configuration) since it was built.
 The site remains one of the most popular scenic overlooks in Yosemite National Park, with an estimated 5,000 to 7,000 people visiting per day during the height of the tourist season.

 Several factors demonstrated the need for this project:

 This completed project provides a safer, rehabilitated scenic overlook from which to experience one of Yosemite’s most spectacular views.

 Last updated: April 19, 2022